 Accommodation on night trains

-If you are planning to take an extended rail journey, perhaps for one of our guided hiking tours or dog sledding holidays in Lapland, taking a night train is often the most convenient option.
+If you are planning to take an extended rail journey, perhaps for dog sledding holidays in Lapland, taking a night train is often the most convenient option.
 There is a choice of sleeping arrangements to suit all tastes and budgets, from couchettes to private en-suite compartments.
 Standard prices for night trains are based on shared 6-person sleeping couchette.
 You will be given options to upgrade to other accommodation (depending on availability for your chosen service) as you move through the booking process on the SJ website.

 Collecting your tickets